 The main caution is narrow country lanes in peak summer — drivers navigating unfamiliar roads in rental cars can be less predictable.
 Our routes are planned to minimise time on the busiest stretches.

-No — helmets are not legally required for adults cycling in England.
+No — helmets are not legally required for adults on cycling tours in England.

 That said, we always recommend wearing one regardless of the law — particularly on routes that include road sections shared with traffic.
 If renting a bike through us, helmets are available to include with your rental.